bsi-software/ScoutJooq/README.md

 ## Usage

 The archetype is currently not deployed on any repository.
-You need to install it locally:
+To install it locally change into directory ```archetype``` and build it.

 ```bash
 mvn clean install